 I gave up my cell phone and replaced it with a free Skype number.
 By installing solar panels on the RV (in progress), our electricity expenses will be reduced to a big fat zero.
 No money spent at RV parks either, since we need no hook-ups.
 If we don’t feel like driving, we can self-support at a remote trailhead with no amenities for weeks at a time.

 We have one small pot and one small pan, which we use to make food in the RV.
 Living is simple and extremely cheap.
-With our family of two adults, one dog and one cat, we can live very comfortably like this on $1,000/month or less.
+With our family of two adults, one dog, and one cat, we can live very comfortably on $1,000/month or less.

-I have a laptop where I do all my writing, and then drop into town for a wifi connection to email things or make a post.
+I have a laptop for all my writing, and then drop into town for a wifi connection to email things or make a post.
 I also have a Kindle with over 300 books on it, which I pull out before bed for some good quality reading.
 I get free Kindle books online on thousands of topics.
 Since everything interests me, I don’t think I’ll ever finish all the books I want to read.
-Without a 9 to 5 job, I can do more writing (potentially more income), more reading (higher quality research for writing), and more living (many more experiences with so much more to write about).
+Without a 9-to-5 job, I can do more writing (potentially more income), more reading (higher quality research for writing), and more living (many more experiences with so much more to write about).